IdentityServer/IdentityServer4/README.md

 IdentityServer is built against ASP.NET Core 2.0 using the RTM tooling that ships with Visual Studio 2017.
 This is the only configuration we support on the issue tracker.

-For using IdentityServer with ASP.NET Core 1.x, you can use the 1.x packages of IdentityServer and [this branch](https://github.com/IdentityServer/IdentityServer4/tree/aspnetcore1).
+**note** For using IdentityServer with ASP.NET Core 1.x, you can use the 1.x packages of IdentityServer and [this branch](https://github.com/IdentityServer/IdentityServer4/tree/aspnetcore1).
 Documentation for 1.x can be found [here](http://docs.identityserver.io/en/aspnetcore1/).

 ### How to build